 Learning to make the most of this powerful and popular tool can make a significant impact on your staff productivity.

 Our courses run for all versions of Outlook so 2003, 2007, 2010 and 2013.
-We offer training at our centres in Guildford and London and also at our client’s sites.
+We offer training at our centres in Guildford, London, Manchester and also at our client’s sites.
 Many client’s find it more convenient to ask us to come to their site to provide training.

 Our Outlook training courses are focused on ensuring that we make you a faster and more relaxed Microsoft Outlook user.
 Outlook is a very widely used email client and for the more experienced user it can be really powerful organizational tool.